What does DPO mean?

-Therefore, such an organization should seek an expert’s advice on how to comply with the EU and the UK GDPR’s strict requirements and monitor its GDPR compliance at all times.
+Therefore, such an organisation should seek an expert’s advice on how to comply with the EU and the UK GDPR’s strict requirements and monitor its GDPR compliance at all times.

-This is where the concept of a Data Protection Officer comes into the picture: The EU and the UK GDPR require organizations to appoint a Data Protection Officer if they fulfil certain criteria.
+This is where the concept of a Data Protection Officer comes into the picture: The EU and the UK GDPR require organisations to appoint a Data Protection Officer if they fulfil certain criteria.

 What is a Data Protection Officer (DPO)?

-A Data Protection Officer can be defined as an independent data protection law expert who oversees an organization’s compliance with the EU and the UK GDPR and enables an organization to achieve compliance with the GDPR requirements.
+A Data Protection Officer can be defined as an independent data protection law expert who oversees an organisation’s compliance with the EU and the UK GDPR and enables an organisation to achieve compliance with the GDPR requirements.

 However, we should note that the data controller and/or the data processor still remain liable to ensure compliance with the GDPR, and if they violate the provisions of the GDPR, they would still be the ones to suffer the consequences: The responsibility does not pass to a DPO.

-While the concept of DPO was first introduced to the law in articles 37-39 of the GDPR, organizations had long been appointing DPOs across the EU before the GDPR.
+While the concept of DPO was first introduced to the law in articles 37-39 of the GDPR, organisations had long been appointing DPOs across the EU before the GDPR.

-These obligations may include handling data subject requests, signing data processing agreements with data processors, and compliance with data minimization principles.
+These obligations may include handling a data subject access request, signing data processing agreements with data processors, and compliance with data minimisation principles.

 A DPO should inform a data controller/data processor of all its GDPR obligations and provide advice on how to comply.